Building Better: How Baufritz is shaping the future of construction, one home at a time

 elea Professor of Social Innovation, IMD

-Vanina Farber is an economist and political scientist specializing in social innovation, sustainability, impact investment and sustainable finance with also almost 20 years of teaching, researching and consultancy experience, working with academic institutions, multinational corporations, and international organizations.
-She is the holder of the elea Chair for Social Innovation and the Program Director of IMD’s Executive MBA program and IMD’s Driving Innovative Finance for Impact program.
+Vanina Farber is an economist and political scientist specializing in social innovation, sustainability, impact investment and sustainable finance.
+She also has almost 20 years of teaching, researching and consultancy experience, working with academic institutions, multinational corporations, and international organizations.
+She is the holder of the elea Chair for Social Innovation and is the Program Director of IMD’s Executive MBA program and IMD’s Driving Innovative Finance for Impact program.

 Research Fellow at the elea Chair for Social Innovation